AsahiLinux/speakersafetyd/README.md

 be without being permanently damaged.
 This is extremely useful, as without it the output level on these devices would have to be hard limited to a very low level that is known to be safe for the worst possible input.
-Instead, we can simply duck the output in those cases and allow the speakers to oeprate at full power where possible.
+Instead, we can simply duck the output in those cases and allow the speakers to operate at full power where possible.

 Many integrated amplifier chips implement this functionality in hardware, as well